Marysville, Ohio: County seat designation

 After the organization of the county by the Ohio Legislature, Marysville was designated as the seat of Union County.
 The first recorded meeting of the commissioners was in 1820.
 Between 1835 and 1840, a courthouse was constructed.
 Eventually, a new dedicated courthouse would be built in Marysville on January 27, 1883, which is also presently in use.

 In 1849, a county infirmary was authorized.
 The first county jail was a log structure that sat on the south side of East Center street, in the rear of the courthouse.
 Eventually a new jail was authorized by the commissioners and built in the 1870s.
 In 1878 the county purchased a 10-ton safe for the treasury, that eventually was moved into courthouse.

 The first county fair was held in 1847 in Marysville, in the public square.
 In 1852, the Agriculture Society moved the fair to the current location, on the north side of town.

 Early development

 Marysville was originally laid out in 1820.
 The first permanent settlement was made by Abraham Amrine, of Swiss descent, in 1817, two miles north of the city.
 Today the main road leading to the high school is named Amrine-Mill Rd.
+Amrine was an American Revolution veteran, having served in the Continental Army as a ranger.